What are the next steps as US House searches for new speaker?

 IS THERE AN ACTING SPEAKER?

-Immediately following Tuesday's 216-210 ouster vote, Republican Representative Patrick McHenry, a McCarthy ally, was appointed acting speaker pro tempore.
-He can serve for only a very limited time - up to three legislative days in this case.
+Immediately following Tuesday's (Oct 3) 216-210 ouster vote, Republican Representative Patrick McHenry, a McCarthy ally, was appointed acting speaker for a very limited time - up to three legislative days in this case.

-The acting speaker pro tempore's duties are vague, according to a guide to the chamber's rules and procedures:

 While the speaker sets the overall legislative agenda in the House, it is the House majority leader who schedules specific bills to be debated and voted upon in the chamber.